How Mintlify uses Claude Code as a technical writing assistant

 Make sure Claude Code is properly installed by asking it a question, having it tell you a joke, or whatever you want.
 If it responds, we're good to go.

-The game changer is creating a CLAUDE.md file that trains Claude as your technical writing partner.
+To train Claude as your technical writing partner, create a CLAUDE.md file.
 This configuration file gives context, sets quality standards, and defines how Claude interacts with you.

 # Mintlify documentation